Back Arrow

 The FIFA Weekly app running on an iPhone A FIFA Weekly billboard in New York City

 Neutra is our hobby and playground for developing, applying and testing the newest technologies.
-You might call it a case study app, and at the same time a really good app for journalism, readers and authors.
+You might call it a case study app, and at the same time a genuinely good app for journalism, readers and authors.
 Unapologetically simple and fast, without opaque algorithms or intrusive ads, while ensuring privacy in every aspect – our humble way of making the world a little bit better.

 Neutra running on an iPhone A Neutra billboard featuring Mark van Huisseling at Zürich train station